Rahbster/ReadingHelper/README.md

 ## ✨ Key Features

 *   **Tap-to-Speak:** Simply tap on any word in a story to hear it read aloud using the browser's built-in speech synthesis.
 This provides immediate auditory feedback, reinforcing word recognition.
+*   **Syllable Breakdown:** Long-press on any word to see it broken down into syllables, helping with decoding complex words.
+*   **Story Sharing:** Connect two devices directly (Peer-to-Peer) to share stories instantly.
+Great for parents sending stories to a child's device.
+*   **Creator Mode:** Write your own stories, add images, and customize phonetic guides or pronunciations for specific words.
 *   **Parent's Dashboard:** The app tracks which words are tapped most frequently, displaying them in a "Tricky Words" list.
 This provides a simple, data-driven way for parents to see which words their child may need extra practice with.
 *   **PWA & Offline Ready:** As a Progressive Web App, it can be easily "installed" on any device (desktop, tablet, or phone) for a native app-like experience.
 It works completely offline after the first visit.
+*   **Dark Mode:** Toggle between light and dark themes for comfortable reading in any lighting.
-*   **Simple & Clean UI:** Features a child-friendly interface with large, readable text and minimal distractions, keeping the focus on the story.
+*   **Simple & Clean UI:** Features a child-friendly interface with large, readable text and minimal distractions.
-*   **Custom Content:** Paste any story, paragraph, or list of words into the app to create a new reading session.

 ## 🛠️ Technology Stack